 - Dual diagnosis for co-existing conditions (focus on mental health issue)

-- Holistic treatment options like art, yoga and equine
+- Holistic treatment options like art, music, and yoga

 - Alumni aftercare program